 Entry Fee: None

-1. Skiing in Mount Ruapehu
+1. Mount Ruapehu – Skiing

+Confused about what to do in New Zealand in winter?
+Don’t you worry, New Zealand has a lot in store for the adventure freak in you.
 Indulge in some of the most famous New Zealand winter activities such as snowboarding and skiing at Mount Ruapehu.
 Situated in North Island, amidst the volcanic landscape, this place is New Zealand’s largest winter playground housing 2 ski areas with a separate area for beginners.

 Rotorua, in North Island, is famous for its geothermal activities and Maori culture.
 Head to this city after a freezing ski session for a cozy bath in these hot water springs, and mud pools, and also enjoy various types of spa therapies which will help you relax and rejuvenate during your New Zealand Winter trip.
+Excited already?

-3. Skydiving in Queenstown
+3. Queenstown – Skydiving

 Welcome to the adventure capital of the world-Queenstown.
-Quench your thirst for adventure in this thrilling town of New Zealand in winter as it offers various adrenaline activities such as skiing, jet-boating and skydiving.
+Quench your thirst for adventure in this thrilling town of New Zealand as it offers various adrenaline activities such as skiing, jet-boating and skydiving.
 Throw yourself out in the sky and experience the thrill of a free fall by indulging in the venturesome activity called skydiving in New Zealand.

 4. Whale Watching